 - A new cycling and walking path along the route, built in partnership with the City of Burnaby

-We will also decommission the existing gas line and associated infrastructure on and around the Pattullo Bridge in New Westminster and Surrey.
-This work is expected to take place in 2023, in advance of the bridge’s demolition.
+We also decommissioned the existing gas line and associated infrastructure on and around the Pattullo Bridge in New Westminster and Surrey in Summer 2023, in advance of the bridge's demolition.

 On June 30, 2021 we received approval of our application and were issued a Certificate of Public Convenience and Necessity from our regulator the British Columbia Utilities Commission.

-Gas line construction started in November 2021 and is expected to finish by the end of 2022.
-Decommissioning our existing gas line and associated infrastructure on and around the Pattullo Bridge is expected to take place in 2023.
+Gas line construction started in November 2021 and finished in Fall 2022.
+Decommissioning our existing gas line and associated infrastructure on and around the Pattullo Bridge took place in 2023.

 In July and November 2020, and October 2021 we held virtual information sessions where the community could learn more about the project, get their questions answered and provide feedback.

-At this time, we estimate this project will cost approximately $175 million, which works out to an increase of approximately $6.40 per year for the typical residential customer once the project is completed.
+We estimate this project cost approximately $175 million, which works out to an increase of approximately $6.40 per year for the typical residential customer.

 Project publicly announced